(707) 447-7576 team@blueoakendo.com

 Cracked Tooth

-This type of crack extends from the chewing surface of the tooth and vertically migrates towards the root.
+This type of crack extends from the tooth’s chewing surface and vertically migrates towards the root.
 In some cases, the crack may extend below the gum line.
 It is possible for the crack to extend further into the root.
 Damage to the pulp is commonplace.
 In this case, root canal treatment is usually necessary.
-A cracked tooth that is not treated will worsen, resulting in the loss of the tooth.
+A cracked tooth not treated will worsen, resulting in tooth loss.
 Therefore, early detection is essential.

 ——